 “Social Networking Sites (SNS) Enabled Language Learning.”
-International Seminar on Humanistic Language and Literature Teaching at he Department of English, College of Engineering, Anna University, Chennai.
-18th and 19th February, 2011.
+International Seminar on Humanistic Language and Literature Teaching at the Department of English, College of Engineering, Anna University, Chennai.
+18 and 19 February, 2011.

 “Public and Private Spaces of Care in Stan Mack’s Janet and Me: An Illustrated Story of Love and Loss and Angelo Merendino’s The Battle We Didn’t Choose.”
 International Conference on Exploring Moral Interfaces: Private Worlds and Public Systems, The English and Foreign Languages University (EFLU), 07-09 October 2015. (with Raghavi Ravi Kasthuri)

 "Fertile/Infertile Subjectivities, Contested Masculinities and Indian Cinema."
 International Conference on Language, Literature and Culture (ICLLC), Institute of Advanced Studies in English, Pune.
 15-17 December, 2014.